WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/semicolons.md

 [tip] Recommended: You don't need top specs to run WordPress locally; a simple configuration would be totally adequate. [/tip]

 ## Semicolons in a series

+When you have separate items in a series that contain their own punctuation such as commas or periods, use semicolons to separate out the complex series.
+You can also segregate the series into a list.